Producer, TED Radio Hour

 Past bylines include BBC World Service, CBC, LAist, The California Sunday Magazine, Marfa Public Radio, Bitch, make/shift, Huizache and the Los Angeles Review of Books.

 Gutierrez's work has won honors and awards from the Podcast Academy, Los Angeles Press Club, National Association of Hispanic Journalists; NLGJA: The Association of LGBTQ Journalists and KCRW's 24-Hour Radio Race.
-She was an RIAS Berlin Fellow, IWMF Gwen Ifill Fellow and AIR New Voices Scholar.
-Prior to working in radio, she spent several years as a university administrator.
-She taught, counseled and mentored students at UC Berkeley, UCLA, UC Riverside and Cal State LA.
+She was a RIAS Berlin Commission Fellow, IWMF Gwen Ifill Fellow and AIR New Voices Scholar.
+Prior to working in radio, she spent many years advising and mentoring students at public universities throughout California.

 A first-generation college graduate and lifelong Southern Californian, Gutierrez received her bachelor's degree in German studies at Scripps College and her MFA in creative nonfiction at the University of California, Riverside.
 She's an alum of the Transom Traveling Workshop and the VONA Voices Workshop for writers of color.